Like ToolFern? Prefer us as your source on Google →

 JSON → CSV: how the conversion works

-Every value is escaped to valid CSV: if a value contains a comma, a double quote or a line break, the whole cell is wrapped in double quotes, and any quotes inside are escaped by doubling them (" becomes"").
-Nested objects and arrays are written out as compact JSON so you never lose data.
+Every value is escaped to valid CSV: if a value contains the chosen delimiter, a double quote or a line break, the whole cell is wrapped in double quotes, and any quotes inside are escaped by doubling them (" becomes "").

 CSV → JSON: how the conversion works

-The CSV reader follows RFC 4180, the de-facto CSV standard.
-Fields can be wrapped in double quotes, and a quoted field may contain commas, line breaks, and escaped quotes ("").
-The first rowis treated as the column names, and every following row becomes one JSON object mapping those names to values.
+The CSV reader follows RFC 4180, the de-facto CSV standard, using whichever delimiter you picked, comma, semicolon or tab.
+Fields can be wrapped in double quotes, and a quoted field may contain the delimiter, line breaks, and escaped quotes ("").
+The first row is treated as the column names, and every following row becomes one JSON object mapping those names to values.
 The output is pretty-printed with two-space indentation so it is easy to read and diff.

 Common uses